nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## **General notes**

 Only relevant attributes/associations/methods will be included in the UML diagram.
+Some of them are omitted to avoid confusion.

 --------------------------------------------------------------------------------------------------------------------
 ## **Design**